jefftranter/6502/asm/jmon/README.txt

 Jump to Applesoft BASIC cold start entry point (address $E000).
 Does not perform any check that the ROM-based BASIC is present.

-MINI MON:   K

-Jump to mini-monitor.
-Only valid for Krusader 6502 version 1.3.

 CLR SCREEN:  L